himanshupdev123/winternship/Faq.md

 If the issue persists after trying all steps, **record the issue** and email it to: **internship-support@vicharanashala.zohodesk.in** between **9:00 AM and 9:00 PM**.

+**9.6 I have completed all videos and quizzes in the ViBe course, but my progress is still showing less than 100%.
+What should I do?**

+Please do not worry.
+This is a **dashboard-level technical issue** that has already been acknowledged by the support team and communicated in the Cliq threads.
+The team is actively working on resolving it, and your progress will be **updated automatically** once the issue is fixed.

+In the meantime, you may try the following steps once:

+1. **Refresh your browser**
+2. **Log out**, clear your browser cache, and **log in again**

+If the issue still persists after these steps, no further action is required from your side.
+Your course completion status will be corrected by the support team shortly.

 ---